 - Public contracts for air services.

-Procurement notices in relation to procedures published by 31 December 2020 will still be published on TED as there is an obligation on UK Contracting Authorities and Contracting Entities to still apply EU law to on-going procedures (i.e. those published by 31 December 2020) and, therefore, an obligation to send their relevant notices (e.g. corrigenda notices, contract award notices, contract modification notices) to TED.
+Procurement notices related to procedures published by 31 December 2020 will still be published on TED as UK contracting authorities and contracting entities must still apply EU law to ongoing procedures (i.e. those published by 31 December 2020).
+Therefore, they must send their relevant notices (e.g. corrigenda notices, contract award notices, contract modification notices) to TED.